nkoporec/composer_lsp/README.md

 ## Features

-- 🛠️ Shows when a package needs an update.
+- [X] Shows when a package needs an update.
+- [ ] Actions to update the selected package.

 ## Install
 - TODO